-Through our dental assistant program, you can train to assist dentists in real-life dental care settings.
-Learn to prepare dental procedures, keep patient dental records up to date, and instruct patients on proper dental hygiene.
+Through our Dental Assisting program, you can train to assist dentists in real-life dental care settings.
+Learn to prepare dental procedures, keep patient dental records up to date, and instruct patients on proper oral hygiene.

-Do you have a dental assistant program near me?
-The dental assistant program is offered at our three campuses: Los Angeles, Ontario, and Orange County.
+Find a dental assisting program near you!
+Pursue your dental assisting diploma at any of our three campuses: Los Angeles, Ontario or Orange County.

-This program is taught in a blended format combining online classes and only 2 days a week of in-person instruction.
+This program is taught in a blended format combining online classes with only 2 days a week of in-person instruction.

-The Dental Assisting programs in Los Angeles, Orange County, and Ontario are approved by the Dental Board of California.
+The Dental Assisting programs in Los Angeles, Orange County and Ontario are approved by the Dental Board of California.1

 Apply Now Schedule a Tour